Available PhD Topics

 LMU/USM Extragalactic Astronomy

-The research of the group focuses on dark energy and dark matter in the Universe, on the properties of local and distant galaxies, and on extrasolar planets.
+The research of the group focuses on dark energy and dark matter in the Universe, on the properties of local and distant galaxies.
 The aims of our current science projects are:

-• to constrain the nature of dark matter, by analysing cluster and galaxy dark matter halo profiles with strong and weak lensing in combination with dynamical and photometric information for nearby galaxies
+- to constrain the nature of dark matter, by analysing cluster and galaxy dark matter halo profiles with strong and weak lensing and with dynamical models

-• to understand the structure and dynamics of local and distant galaxies, their stellar populations, their formation and evolution
+- to understand the structure of local and distant galaxies, their stellar populations, their formation and evolution

 We pursue these science questions with a combination of optical and near-infrared observations, theory, numerical modelling, and data interpretation.